Postgraduate Applications Centre (PAC)

 Applicants who have been provisionally offered, and have accepted a place on the programme are sent a Vetting Invitation Form and the instructions for completion of the form.
 In addition, identity and address validations are required as part of the vetting process.
 Information on relevant address and identity validations are included in the vetting information pack.
 This documentation highlights for students the importance of full disclosure.
 Where an applicant is under 18 years of age, they must arrange the completion of an additional form ‘Garda Vetting Parent/Guardian Consent Form’.

-Students complete provisional registration during first year registration process.
-The registration process is not complete until they have satisfied the Garda Vetting requirements for the programme.
+Students complete provisional registration during the first year registration process.
+Their registration is conditional until they have completed the vetting process and satisfied the University of their suitability to be enrolled in the programme.

 Completion of Liaison Person section of form